Fast Cars and Freedom

 "Fast Cars and Freedom" is a song recorded by American country music group Rascal Flatts.
-It was released in March 2005 as the third single from the album Feels Like Today.
+It was released on March 21, 2005, as the third single from the album Feels Like Today.
 It was the group's fourth Number One single on the U.S. Billboard Hot Country Songs charts.

 The single was co-written by Rascal Flatts' lead singer Gary LeVox, along with Wendell Mobley and Neil Thrasher.
 Previously, the three writers had also written Rascal Flatts' 2003 single "I Melt".

+Other versions

+Rascal Flatts re-recorded the song with Jason Aldean on the 2025 Life Is a Highway: Refueled Duets.

 Chart performance

 "Fast Cars and Freedom" debuted at number 56 on the U.S. Billboard Hot Country Songs for the week of March 26, 2005.